signcl/docusaurus-prince-pdf/README.md

 The bad:

 - Doesn't work well with Docusaurus sites.
-Page content got cut off [Issue reported](https://www.princexml.com/forum/topic/4608)
+Page content got cut off.
+[Issue reported](https://www.princexml.com/forum/topic/4608)
 - Watermark on generated PDF make it hard to handle in CI/CD environments
-- Doesn't works with some CSS syntax (e.g. `mask-image`)
+- Doesn't work with some CSS syntax (e.g. `mask-image`)

 The ugly: